Iterate and Delivering Updates

 Click the View Update button and the Admin Console will show the release history of your application, including the new release we just promoted.
 Clicking the Install Update button on this still will apply the new YAML which will change the Redis image.
 When it’s finished, navigate back to the dashboard and you should see that the application is up to date again.

-Next, head to the Kubernetes scheduler documentation to learn how to prepare your application to ship on Replicated with Kubernetes.
+Next, head to the Kubernetes scheduler documentation to learn how to prepare your application to deploy on Replicated with Kubernetes.